chirs241097/QMidiPlayer/INSTALL.md

 ```

 Proceed with normal instructions for Linux with tools replaced by those
 provided by mxe.
-You have to build and install RtMidi yourself.
+You will have to build and install RtMidi yourself.

 At the moment there are some issues with mxe that may cause a
 build failure: